Code Violations List

 Tree Removal Ordinance

 It is unlawful to remove a “protected tree” without first obtaining a Tree Removal Permit.
-Protected trees are trees six (6”) inches or more in diameter on any property other than a property platted for a 1 or 2 family residential development.
-Removal of protected trees may create the necessity for the planting of ‘replacement trees’ based on an acceptable tree plan provided at the time of issuance of a Tree Removal Permit.
+Protected trees are trees six inches or more in diameter on any property other than a property platted for a one or two family residential development.
+Removal of protected trees may create the necessity for planting of ‘replacement trees’ based on an acceptable tree plan provided at the time of issuance of a Tree Removal Permit.
 Metro’s Urban Forester Stephan Kivett can be reached with questions about the tree ordinance at 615-862-6488.

 State law now requires all owners of residential rental units (one to four family sized units) are required to register their units with the Codes Department.